ChuijkYahus/TranslationRepositories/Minecraft/applied-energistics-1.21/ae2guide_en_us/items-blocks-machines/crafting_cpu_multiblock.md

 ## Construction

 Crafting CPUs are multiblocks, and must be solid rectangular prisms with no gaps.
-They are made out of several components:
+They are made out of several components.

 Each CPU must contain at least 1 crafting storage block (and the minimum viable CPU is in fact just a single 1k crafting storage).